maelsan/faker-push/README.md

 - On OSX, you ran `launchd-osx` with sudo mode (and you must not).
 - CHMOD or ownership on faker-push are incorrects.

-NOTE: faker-push and launchd must be launched without sudo, otherwise, permission problems could be happen...
+NOTE: faker-push and launchd must be launched without sudo, otherwise, permission problems could happen...

 ## Licence <img src="https://raw.githubusercontent.com/maelsan/faker-push/master/medias/mit.png?token=AGyZ7CTwGwpYqemyz1xKR_0Uaf_Pwo7eks5XeXbFwA%3D%3D" alt="linux" width="20">
 The MIT License (MIT).
 Please see License File for more information.